Have you ever wanted to use 2 sensors with the same I2C address at the same time, not knowing what to do? Faced some serious challenges in doing that?

 The number of the bytes depend on the slave.

-This stage is the final stage of the data transfer.
+This is the final stage of the data transfer.
 For that to happen, both the SDA and SCL lines change from High to Low level and stay in that level.

-As already mentioned, in order to do this project completely, you will need some I2C modules and some other components, which are listed below.
+In order to do this project completely, you will need some I2C modules and some other components, which are listed below.

 Interface Two Temperature Sensors with Different I2C Addresses

 At first and before working with sensors with the same I2C address, we are going to work with some sensors with different I2C addresses to get more familiar with the subject.
 Then we go to the main part, which would be working with sensors sharing the same I2C address.

 The following circuit shows how you should connect the two temperature & humidity sensors GY-21 and LM75 and also the OLED display to the Arduino Board.
 Connect wires accordingly.

 As you can see in the image above, all three module support I2C communication protocol.
 A4 and A5 pins of the Arduino Board are the SDA and SCL pins, respectively.
 These two pins differ from microcontroller to microcontroller, and even from Arduino Board to Arduino Board.
 For more information, you can check this link.